unnati-shree/Guide-Frontend-SIH-2023/README.md

 ## Introduction

 Our team Arogya Squad was selected for SIH 2023 Finale.
 We worked on a PG dissertation Management System.
 All of us worked on different modules.
-I was the frontend developer for the project.
+I worked as the frontend developer for the project.

 Below is the front page of the application.